(Updated April 2019)

 Individuals who have invested in the Toronto condo market in the last five to ten years have seen amazing returns on their investments.
-However, with the success of the market, prices are at an all time high making it harder and harder for first-time buyers to get their foot in the door.
-With downtown condo prices growing steadily each month, it seems that the time to buy is today, but yesterday was definitely better.
+However, with the success of the market, prices are at an all time high making it far more challenging to find a cash flow positive property.
+With Toronto rental prices also at record highs, your rental income is certainly helping to narrow the gap.

-For those of you looking to get into the condo market expecting a cash-flow positive investment property, the reality of the market today is that this is not as easily achieved as it once was.
+For those of you looking to get into the Toronto condo market expecting a cash flow positive property, the reality of the market today is that this is not as easily achieved as it once was.
 Put simply, the higher the market gets, the more you’re going to need to cover your carrying expenses.
 Gone are the days where 20% is going to cover you.

 This is not meant to discourage you from investing in real estate.
-The market is still a low risk, high return investment plan.
-My intention here is to set expectations: while your investment may not be cash-flow positive, there are ways to approach your investment that will reduce those margins, as you build equity.
+The real estate market is still a low risk, high return investment plan.
+My intention here is to set expectations: while your rental property cash flow spreadsheet may not be in the black, there are ways to approach your investment that will reduce those margins as you build equity.

 PURCHASE REAL ESTATE FOR WHICH YOU CAN CHARGE A PREMIUM

 Determining what sets a premium really depends on the market at the time.
 Right now, corner units with a split floor plan are in high demand and will typically rent for much higher than an interior unit with side by side bedrooms.
-Prices also favour properties on the transit lines, so finding a location with a 95+ transit score will allow you to rent your investment for more.
+Prices also favour properties on the transit lines, so searching for investment properties for sale in a location with a 95+ transit score will allow you to rent your investment for more.

-When it comes to square footage, a smaller 2 bedroom condo will rent for a higher price per square foot than a larger 2 bedroom condo.
-For example, a 680sqft condo with 2 bedrooms and 2 baths will rent for a higher price per square foot than a larger 2 bedroom condo with the same amenities.
+When it comes to square footage, a smaller two bedroom condo will rent for a higher price per square foot than a larger two bedroom condo.
+For example, a 680sqft condo with two bedrooms and two baths will rent for a higher price per square foot than a larger two bedroom condo with the same amenities.
 Why?

 If you’re planning on holding your investment as a long-term rental property, you can invest in a disadvantaged unit which will be cheaper on signing for reasons like poor view, proximity to garbage chute, and so on.
 If the building is in a prime location, you’ll still be able to charge a competitive rental price for a unit that cost you far less in comparison to the premium units in the building.
 However, when it comes to resale of your investment, you get what you pay for.
 The same reasons that made your unit inexpensive on signing, will affect your resale price.

-BUYING RESALE REAL ESTATE FOR A POSITIVE CASH FLOW
+TURN TO RESALE MARKET FOR A CASH FLOW POSITIVE PROPERTY

 In order to capitalize on the Toronto rental market, keep an eye out for vacant owner buildings.
 With no tenants to assume, you can price the rental units at market value to ensure you’re in line with the prices at the time.
 If you are assuming the tenants of the seller, you are obligated to honour the lease agreement the seller had established with their tenants.